oracle-livelabs/apex/workflows/6-creating-pages.md

     ![Create a region](./images/create-region1.png " ")

-6. In the Property Editor, under identification, Change the Title to **Patient Appointment details**.
+6. In the Property Editor, under identification, Change the Title to **Patient Appointment Details**.

      ![Create a region](./images/configure-static-content.png " ")